derekburgess/jaws/README.md

 `docker run --name captures -p 7474:7474 -p 7687:7687 --detach jaws-harbor-neodbms`

-If you plan to pull and run the models on your local machine that is it, you can run `jaws-guide` for the rest of the instructions and commend overview.
+If you plan to run the Hugging Face models on your local machine that is it, you can skip the next step and run `jaws-guide` for the rest of the instructions and commend overview.

 ### JAWS Compute Docker Container

 This Docker container operates as a full instance of JAWS.
-However, the intended purpose is for providing a deployable container for compute.
+However, the intended purpose is for providing a deployable container for compute resources.

 From the /jaws/ocean directory run: